-Moving forward after a family member returns home
+Moving forward after a family member/person you care for returns home

-Care in the Emergency Department, or through your GP, is short term and geared towards dealing with a crisis, but some longer-term interventions have been shown to help reduce suicidal behaviour/suicidal thoughts or self-harm.
+Care in the Emergency Department, or through your GP, is short term and geared towards dealing with a crisis, but some longer-term interventions have been shown to help reduce suicidal behaviour/ suicidal thoughts or self-harm.

-- If your family member has been diagnosed with a mental illness, they may need to take medication to reduce their risk of suicidal behaviour/suicidal thoughts or self-harm, and follow-up assessment with a mental health specialist may be necessary.
-Talk to their GP about appropriate medication and other support services, eg counselling, that may be suitable. - If your family member abuses alcohol or other drugs, it is also very important to get help for this problem along with the suicidal behaviour/suicidal thoughts or self-harm.
+- If your family member/person you care for has been diagnosed with a mental illness, they may need to take medication to reduce their risk of suicidal behaviour/suicidal thoughts or self-harm, and follow-up assessment with a mental health specialist may be necessary.
+Talk to their GP about appropriate medication and other support services, such as counselling, that may be suitable. - If your family member/person you care for abuses alcohol or other drugs, it is also very important to get help for this problem along with the suicidal behaviour/suicidal thoughts or self-harm.
 Seek out a substance abuse specialist, or groups like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), to help your loved one.
-Al-Anon may be a good source of support for you as a family member.
-There may also be other services in your local community. - Please reach out for help in supporting your family member and yourself through this crisis.
-See pages 14-15 of this booklet or the local directory of services, or visit www.mindingyourhead.info for a list of telephone numbers and support organisations to help you and your family member move forward with your lives.
+Al-Anon may be a good source of support for you.
+There may also be other services in your local community. - Please reach out for help in supporting your family member/ person you care for and yourself through this crisis.
+See pages 14-15 of this booklet or visit www.mindingyourhead.info for a list of telephone numbers and support organisations.